RuiVieira89/HP2Dt1DTEG/README.md

 In the input_data folder there are all the variables that are relevant for the simulation.
 In the cycle folder there's the driving cycle used for this simulation, a WLTP template is provided.
 The engine conditions necessary to fulfil the driving cycle are predicted using a steady-state engine model map, from which the exhaust mass flow and temperature are extracted.
 The file cycle.csv is an example of the thermal output of a driving cycle.

+In the file: app_root_dir; should be the path to where the code is in your machine.
 In the folder input_data\controlVars there are the main variables the can be modified.

 # coolerDim - Cooler variables